quirinux-so/quirinux-compresorpdf/README.md

 **PDF Compressor** is a graphical, multilingual, and offline tool to reduce PDF file sizes using **Ghostscript**.

-Designed for GNU/Linux users — especially in educational or office settings — it allows you to select a PDF and create a compressed version effortlessly.
+Designed for GNU/Linux users — especially in educational or office settings — it allows you to select a PDF and create a ligthweight version copy.

 ✅ Features: